Most Highly Educated Workforce in the United States

 Employees can add to their knowledge base by taking advantage of Boulder’s many adult educational programs.
 Area employers can also tap this vast pool of expertise to train workers in specific skills.

 Bridging the gap between business needs and future employees is critical to ensure the long-term success of a business.
-The State of Colorado offers two customized job training programs for companies that are locating or expanding in Colorado to ensure that the local workforce has the required technical skills:
+The State of Colorado offers The Skill Advance Colorado Job Training Grant (formerly the Colorado First and Existing Industry Grant) that helps businesses and nonprofits create customized job training for employees.